upstate-csci-238-master/project-2-geolocation/README.md

 For this part of the assignment, you will write code to accept commands from the user once you've read the entire places file in.
 Your program should process the following commands.

-LIST - generate a list of ALL places in this format:
+LIST - generate a list of ALL places

+FIND - read from the user the name of a place and list (in the format above) the data on that place

+TAG - read from the user a tag and list ALL places which contain that tag

+RADIUS - read from the user latitude and longitude data followed by a radius, in miles, produce a list of places that are within that radius

+For all places output, follow this format EXACTLY:
 ```
 Name: Hughes Main Library
 Address: 25 Heritage Green PL